-Taking over leadership of a new team can be a challenge.
+Taking over a new team is tough.
 When you come in the door as a manager, all eyes are on you, and what you do during the first few days and weeks will set the stage for how you are perceived, and how you relate to your new team members.
 All that pressure, and you don’t even know where the bathroom is yet!
-What can you do on your first day as a new manager to get off on the right foot?
+So what can you do on your first day as a new manager to start things off on the right foot?
 Here are five great questions to get you started:

 - Who is on my team?
-Finding out who reports to you might seem obvious, but it’s not always clearly stated.
+Asking who reports to you might seem like a dumb question, but it’s not always clearly stated.
 Often, in addition to the people who are part of your immediate team, there are others who either partially report to you, or whose assistance and support you will need in order to be successful.

 - Who’s help do I need?
 Almost all businesses are made up of relationships between teams and departments.
 Your team likely needs the help and support of others in order to be successful.
 Understanding this relationship as early as possible is critical.